2018 Philippine barangay and Sangguniang Kabataan elections

 Barangay elections in the Philippines were held on May 14, 2018.
-The election elected the Punong Barangay, more commonly known as barangay captains, and members of the Sangguniang Barangay, or barangay council, in 41,948 barangays (villages) throughout the country whose terms start on June 30, 2018.
-Barangays are the smallest local government unit in the Philippines.
+The elections determined the barangay captains and members of the Sangguniang Barangay (barangay council) in 41,948 barangays throughout the country.
+Their terms began on June 30, 2018.
+Barangays are the smallest local government units in the Philippines.

 Elections for the reformed Sangguniang Kabataan (SK; youth councils) were also held at the same time.
-This shall be the first SK elections since 2010.
+These were the first SK elections since 2010.

-Originally scheduled for October 2016, these elections supposedly concluded the 2016 election cycle that started in May with the election of the Philippine president, the members of Philippine Congress and provincial, city and municipal officials.
-It was then postponed to October 2017, then was postponed further to May 2018.
-There were attempts to postpone it further, but Congress ran out of time to pass a law to postpone the elections further.
+Originally scheduled for October 2016, these elections were intended to conclude the 2016 election cycle that began in May with the election of the Philippine president, members of Philippine Congress, and provincial, city, and municipal officials.
+The elections were subsequently postponed to October 2017 and then to May 2018.
+There were attempts to postpone them further, but Congress did not have enough time to pass a law doing so.

-Upon their election, barangay captains elected their cities' or municipalities' League of Barangays of the Philippines chairman, also known as the Association of Barangay Captains or ABC Chairman, who will also sit on their respective local municipal or city council.
-The provincial ABC chairman will also sit on the provincial board.
-The provincial and some city ABC chairmen shall elect among themselves the national leadership of the League.
+Upon their election, barangay captains elected their cities' or municipalities' Liga ng mga Barangay chairman, also known as the Association of Barangay Captains or ABC chairman, who would also serve on their respective local municipal or city council.
+The provincial ABC chairman would likewise serve on the Sangguniang Panlalawigan (provincial board).
+The provincial and some city ABC chairmen would elect the national leadership of the League from among themselves.

-The winning officials were originally to serve until June 30, 2020, but since the 2020 elections were postponed to 2022 in 2019, and again to 2023, their terms were also extended to November 30, 2023.
+The winning officials were originally to serve until June 30, 2020, but after the 2020 elections were postponed to 2022 in 2019, and again to 2023, their terms were also extended to November 30, 2023.